 All classes are can be accessed at classes.uoregon.edu.

-If a class that is remote to start the term transitions to in-person instruction this fall, will students have the option to continue to take the class remotely?
+If a class that is remote to start the term transitions to in-person instruction, will students have the option to continue to take the class remotely?

 Yes.
-If a class that is remote to start the term adds in-person instruction this fall, the university will provide online and remote resources for students who wish to continue the class remotely.
+If a class that is remote to start the term adds in-person instruction, the university will provide online and remote resources for students who wish to continue the class remotely.

 All in-person classes this fall will operate in accordance with health and safety guidelines.